-- At the same point of time, between different locations, after controlling for the different compositions of the respective intended user populations; - Across or at the same point of time, within the same location, but with a special focus on the intertwining of some basic public services, which are preparatory for or conditional to the successful fruition of others.
+- Across time, within the same location, as a derivative of e.g. a different composition of the population of intended users; - At the same point of time, between different locations, after controlling for the different compositions of the respective intended user populations; - Across or at the same point of time, within the same location, but with a special focus on the intertwining of some basic public services, which are preparatory for or conditional to the successful fruition of others.

-The definition of empowerment of service beneficiaries is exactly the same as in ISO/TR 21276:20184: the process of expansion of people's ability to make strategic life choices in a context where this ability was previously denied to them.
+The definition of empowerment of service beneficiaries is exactly the same as in ISO/TR 21276:2018: the process of expansion of people's ability to make strategic life choices in a context where this ability was previously denied to them.
 Such definition perfectly fits into the case, as the services in question: